nthanhtin/DeepLab-Passport-Image/README.md

     else:
         img = img[y_f-int(np.floor(height_crop)):y_f+h_f+int(np.ceil(height_crop)), :]
 ```
 Passport photo has to be 2x2 right.
 This is very simple.
 I just find the difference between the face bounding box returned by the classifier and crop my image accordingly.
 However, I know there will be some cases where this will go out of bound.
 Feel free to comment or open an issue on Github with sugession.
-I know this can be improved.
+I know this can be improved since it's heavily depends on if your face is perpendicular to the camera or not.
 Result:

 ![](/asset/s2.png)